-guest in a foreign culture (hard to forget, in fact), I held my tongue, remembering that The Land Of Freedom is considered by some to be an abbreviation of The Land of Freedom To Be Thoroughly Obnoxious And Selfish.
+guest in a foreign culture (hard to forget, in fact), I held my tongue, remembering that The Land Of Freedom is considered by a few to be an abbreviation of The Land of Freedom To Be Thoroughly Obnoxious And Selfish.
 Indeed, as the number one